 Comparison shopping is a smart thing to do.
 In fact, so many people do it that there are sites devoted to helping you compare prices for a variety of things, for example, computer printers.
 Unfortunately, while looking to save a few dollars here or there is usually a good idea, for some items such as printers, you really should consider the long term costs of your purchase.
 When pricing a printer, one must include the cost of replacement ink cartridges to get an accurate idea of the real total cost.

 Lexmark was one of the first companies to begin offering printers at extremely low prices.
 They also had some of the highest prices for ink cartridge replacements though, which is how they subsidized the low printer cost.
-Sure, in some cases they made nothing on the printer, but after the user bought ink a few times, Lexmark had made their money.
+Sure, in some cases they made nothing on the printer or even lost money, but after the user bought ink a few times, Lexmark had made their money.
 Note that Lexmark is not the only company who follows this model, although their method of implementing it was one of the most obvious and pronounced.

 For quite some time, certain printer manufacturers have also taken to sending a new printer with an ink cartridge that is only half full, ensuring that the user will have to buy a new one before too long.

 Fortunately for consumers, there are 3rd party print cartridge manufacturers that offer aftermarket cartridges.
 However, printer manufacturers are constantly looking for ways to make it more difficult for these companies.
 Everything from embedding extra chip technology in the cartridges to making claims that aftermarket cartridges have substandard ink and deliver reduced quality (which is true in some cases) has been done.